YangCatalog/backend/recovery/README.md

     load the file with latest date.
 Option to load modules is "--type load" which is not the default option

-It also contains elkRecovery script which allows us to save or load the elasticsearch database
+It also contains `elk_recovery.py` script which allows us to save or load the Elasticsearch database.

 1. Saving database